junh1024/junh1024-Documents/Music/Atmos Music Collection.md

 ## Master Format Download

 For archival.
 These are in Wavpack with a [custom order](https://github.com/junh1024/Reaper-Surround#introduction-to-151).
 You can play or convert it with http://reaper.fm/ , or convert it with FFMPEG using "FFMPEG.exe -i input.wv output.wav".
-A RPP is included with routing for 7.1.4 playback for PC speaker array, and a converter is included in the suite.
+A RPP is included with routing for 7.1.4 playback for computer speaker array in the SMPTE-Dolby 7.1.4 order, and a converter is included in the suite.

 1. https://app.box.com/s/86pa7pd04nhnoc5w8564evtivkts9d5m
 2. Reserved